-Water is an essential component for all beings.
+Water is an essential component of all beings.
 There are various sources of water: rivers, ponds, lakes, and groundwater.

 We find water in three different states: